johntrogan/defender-docs/defender-endpoint/linux-install-manually.md

 ```

 > [!NOTE]
 > If you have multiple Microsoft repositories configured on your device, you can be specific about which repository to install the package from.
 The following example shows how to install the package from the `production` channel if you also have the `insiders-fast` repository channel configured on this device.
-This situation can happen if you are using multiple Microsoft products on your device.
+This situation can happen if you're using multiple Microsoft products on your device.
 Depending on the distribution and the version of your server, the repository alias might be different than the one in the following example.

 ```bash
 # list all repositories